Dublin landmarks

 On O'Connell Street

 The post office building was built between 1815 and 1817 according to plans by Francis Johnston.
-It gained historic importance on Easter Monday 1916 when members of the Irish Volunteers and Irish Citizen Army occupied the post office and proclaimed the Irish Republic from its steps.
-The insurgents, led by Patrick Pearse and James Connolly, were forced to retreat after a week under British fire.
+It gained historical significance on Easter Monday 1916, when members of the Irish Volunteers and the Irish Citizen Army occupied the post office and subsequently proclaimed the Irish Republic from its steps.
+The insurgents, led by Patrick Pearse and James Connolly, were forced to withdraw after a week under British fire.

 The rebellion initially received little support from the Irish people.
 Only when 14 of the leaders were executed in Kilmainham prison in Dublin in the following weeks did this change and the development towards the Irish Republic continued.